-Whilst striving towards a career in the design field, Zak utilised his skillset to produce a campaign aimed at males suffering with mental health.
+Whilst striving towards a career in the design field, Zak utilised his skillset to produce a campaign aimed at males struggling with their mental health.
 Having overcome his own set of challenges, Zak wanted to raise awareness and is extremely proud of his contribution towards such an important cause.

 "I wasn’t always a very confident person, so coming to university and not knowing anyone or having any idea what tasks I would be given was very daunting to me.
 However, I couldn’t be happier about completing and submitting my application.
 I managed to fit in sooner than I thought I ever would – everyone has a thriving positive attitude, which made me feel accepted in this community straight away.

 I have become more independent and built a strong mindset and attitude towards the work I do.
 Since coming to BCU I have grown as a person who can confidently speak about my work and communicate my ideas both visually and verbally.
 Although the workload can become stressful, it has helped me improve my time management skills and I have never missed a deadline.

 I was always set on studying graphic design and after visiting several universities and having my portfolio reviewed, I instantly knew that BCU would be the right choice for me – it was bold, modern and innovative.”